ProteggiAmo l’ambiente: discover the project of Acea School

 Via the materiality analysis process, we identify the most important economic and governance, social and environmental or "material" topics for the Group and our stakeholders, considering their impact on the business and on the parties concerned.

-The analysis is divided into phases – documental and contextual analysis, comparison with internal and external stakeholders and with company managers, processing of the matrix and return of the results.
+The analysis is divided into different phases – documental and contextual analysis, dialogue with internal and external stakeholders and with company managers, processing of the matrix and return of the results.
 The output of the process is the materiality matrix, a two-dimensional graph, where the topics are placed in order of their importance.

 During 2020 we therefore conducted a follow-up project, which provided for :